Home » Quality Control » Test » Limit Test for Sulphate

 Limit Test for Sulphate test comparison

-The principle for the limit test of Sulphate is based on the reaction of soluble Sulphate with barium chloride in presence of dilute hydrochloric acid to form barium Sulphate which appears as turbidity with a white precipitate.
+The principle for the limit test of Sulphate is based on the reaction of soluble Sulphate with barium chloride in the presence of dilute hydrochloric acid to form barium Sulphate which appears as turbidity with a white precipitate.

 Then a comparison of turbidity is done with standard turbidity obtained from a known amount of Sulphate and the same volume of dilute hydrochloride acid have been added to both solution.